+Cons

-- Cons - Backpropagation might get stuck in a local minimum that does not solve the problem. - Even for simple problems like the XOR problem, the speed of learning is slow. - Pros - Fortunately, Backpropagation does not get stuck very often, - Backpropagation is inherently a parallel, distributed algorithm.
+- Backpropagation might get stuck in a local minimum that does not solve the problem, i.e., there is no analogue of the perceptron convergence theorem. - Even for simple problems like the XOR problem, the speed of learning is slow.